Vasari Corridor (Corridoio Vasariano)

 Art at the Vasari Corridor

-More than 1,000 artworks line the corridor halls, including a famous collection of self-portraits that dates back to the 16th century and features paintings by European greats such as Bernini, Guido Reni, Rubens, Ingres, and Delacroix.
+More than 1,000 artworks line the corridor halls, including a famous collection of self-portraits dating back to the 16th century, featuring paintings by European greats such as Bernini, Guido Reni, Rubens, Ingres, and Delacroix.

 Show all